ZKBitcoinToken/ubuntu-22-24-Miner/zkBTC_miner_ubuntu_22_&_24/Readme.md

 then type
 `./1zkBTCMiner.sh`

-to run the miner after depencidies are all installed
+to run the miner after dependicies are all installed

 Mines normally using your eth account to mint the tokens